regenwatchdog/regenwatchdog.github.io/_estates/towerhamlets/barkantine.md

 The plans met with [organised opposition](http://www.4estatesforum.org.uk) from residents on the four estates who had not been consulted and after the Mayor of Tower Hamlets intervened, OHG scrapped its masterplan and agreed that proposals would only be pursued after a 'conversation' with residents.

-In May 2017, OHG applied to the Mayor in a bid for funding for the redevelopment of the Kingsbridge estate and has now started 'conversations' with residents in specific blocks of three of the four estates (Samuda estate excluded):
+In May 2017, OHG applied to the Mayor in a bid for funding for the redevelopment of the Barkantine estate and has now started 'conversations' with residents in specific blocks of three of the four estates (Samuda estate excluded):

 <img src="/images/ohgconversations.png" class="img-fluid rounder img-thumbnail">